duplode/duplode.github.io/src/posts/_distributive.md

 (\p -> p u) <$> chart = u
 ```

-Written in this way, the law draws our eyes to `chart`.
+Written in this way, the law draws our eyes towards `chart`.
 We can
 rearrange it so that the focus is shifted to what is being done to `u`:

 ``` haskell
 (\e -> e <$> chart) . (\u p -> p u) = id
 ```

-This change of style brings to the foreground that `\u p -> p u`, also
+This change of style brings to the foreground how, given `Distributive
-known as `flip ($)`, when taken as a function *from* `g a`...
+g`, `\u p -> p u`, also known as `flip ($)`, when taken as a function
+*from* `g a`...

 ``` haskell
 (\u p -> p u) :: g a -> (g a -> a) -> a
 ```

-... has, if `g` is `Distributive`, a left inverse, namely, this function
-*to* `g a`:
+... has a left inverse, namely, this function *to* `g a`:

 ``` haskell
 (\e -> e <$> chart) :: Distributive g => ((g a -> a) -> a) -> g a
 ```

-To put it in another way, we can convert some `g a` into a `(g a -> a)
+To put it in another way: this pair of functions can turn some `g a`
--> a` function and, given `Distributive g`, undo that recover the `g a`
-from which the function was made.
-That is particularly interesting
+into a `(g a -> a) -> a` function, which takes extractors and produces
+`a` values, and convert that function back to the original `g a`.
+That
-because it suggests that, if we are lucky, there will be a way to show
+is interesting because it suggests that, if we are lucky, there will be
-the inverses above are actually full inverses, which would give us a
+a way to show those inverses are actually full inverses, giving us a
-powerful characterisation of distributive functors through an
+presentation of distributive functors through an isomorphism between `g
-isomorphism between `g a` and `(g a -> a) -> a`.
+a` and `(g a -> a) -> a`.

-There is, however, a complication to deal with.
-Given the `(g a -> a) ->
+There is a problem, however: `(g a -> a) -> a` is too permissive a type.
-a` here is clearly meant to take an extractor and return a value, the
-type `flip ($)` gives us is too permissive.
-The functions it produce
+type.
+In the previous section, we set the stage for characterising
+distributive functors in terms of polymorphic extractors, which are what
+we expect `chart :: Distributive g => g (g a -> a)` to make available.
-happily accept counterfeit extractors that rely on concrete element
+The functions `flip ($)` produces, however, happily accept counterfeit
+extractors that rely on concrete element types:
-types:

 ``` haskell
 ghci> test = flip ($) (Duo 3 4)